lanl/bueno/README.md

 $ bueno run -a none -p hello.py
 ```

-Now, this script can be directly expanded to include more important actions,
+Now, this script can be directly expanded to include other actions,
-or with just a few lines, bueno can call an existing program file.
+or with just a few lines, bueno can execute an existing program.
 ```
 # hello.py
 from bueno.public import experiment